ms6676372-maker/counter_-app_project-/README.md

- counter_app_project
+📱 Counter App
+🔹 Description

-A simple app to increase, decrease, and reset a counter value.
-Built for learning basic UI and state management concepts.
+A simple counter app that allows users to increment, decrement, and reset the counter value.

+🔹 Features

+Increase counter value

+Decrease counter value

+Reset counter to zero

+🔹 Purpose

+Built to understand basic app logic and state management.